 Every year most organizations make significant investments in new technologies and for a few, it is a constant and ongoing process.
 Deployment, development, and maintenance of these technologies put CIOs in an accountable position to answer the other C-suite and board members about the ROI of said technology.
-By ensuring the investment in results-driven technology, CIOs are not only enhancing organizations’ performance but also creating a level of transparency in the C-suite operations.
+By ensuring the investment in results-driven technology, CIOs are not only enhancing organizations’ performance but also creating a level of transparency in C-suite operations.

 3. Always put employees and customers first

 In a hurry to integrate new technologies and capitalize on business opportunities, CIOs often risk their decisions without calculating how seamlessly this technology can be integrated into the existing organization environment and how fast and accurately it can address customer pain points.
-Determining the existing employees’ capabilities and customer acceptance metric can always win competitive advantage and better progress along the digital and data journey.
+Determining the existing employees’ capabilities and customer acceptance metrics can always win a competitive advantage and better progress along the digital and data journey.

 4. Develop or integrate fast, accurate, secured, and scalable systems

 Data processing is becoming an increasingly important factor in today’s date.
 IT shifts within scaled and agile organizations are integrally dependent on data processing only.
 And these IT shifts are defined by the factors like speed, accuracy, security, and scalability of technology that is leveraged to harness the data.
-It is vitally important to CIOs to strategize their IT infrastructure to perform the below-listed objectives;
+It is vitally important for CIOs to strategize their IT infrastructure to perform the below-listed objectives;

 - The system should collect relevant, actionable, and timely information